DNF Configuration Reference¶

 dnf autoremoveeven if they were installed as dependencies (see clean_requirements_on_remove for auto removal details).
 This option append the list values to the default installonlypkgs list used by DNF.
 The number of kept package versions is regulated by installonly_limit.

 Number of installonly packages allowed to be installed concurrently.
 Defaults to 3.
+The minimal number of installonly packages is 2.
+Value 0 or 1 means unlimited number of installonly packages.

 Keeps downloaded packages in the cache when set to True.
 Even if it is set to False and packages have not been installed they will still persist until next successful transaction.
 The default is False.